Trump education pick pushes vouchers, parries questions over ethics

 "I am extremely disappointed that we are moving forward with this hearing before receiving the proper paperwork from the Office of Government Ethics," Sen. Patty Murray, the committee's top Democrat, said Tuesday.

-Senate Minority Leader Chuck Schumer expressed his frustration with Senate Committee on Health, Education, Labor and Pensions Chairman Lamar Alexander said there would only be one round of senator questions.
+Senate Minority Leader Chuck Schumer also expressed his frustration with Senate Committee on Health, Education, Labor and Pensions Chairman Lamar Alexander said there would only be one round of senator questions.
 Schumer said she was controversial and Democrats need more than one five-minute period to ask her questions, adding that Alexander should schedule a second hearing and warned if he doesn't if could impact how Democrats deal with confirming other nominees.

-Meanwhile, Democrats on the panel aimed to question DeVos on a broad scope of topics, honing in on the fact that, to date, DeVos has been largely a blank slate on college affordability, transgender issues in schools and for-profit colleges.

-Standing in between two powerful and wealthy conservative families, DeVos has been a prolific Republican donor for decades.
+DeVos has been a prolific Republican donor for decades.
 She has given millions to groups that advocate for school privatization and voucher programs, including the American Federation for Children, a group she chaired from 2009 to 2016.

+Like several of Trump's Cabinet picks, DeVos has tremendous wealth.
+Forbes estimates DeVos and her husband, Dick, are worth upwards of $5 billion.
 She has also donated to at least four of the senators who heard her testimony on Tuesday.

+Responding to a question from Sen. Bernie Sanders, DeVos said "collectively (it) is possible" her family has given around $200 million to Republican causes over the years.

 Franken questions qualifications